Anxiety Therapy Can Give Your Teen Better Ways of Coping with Worry

 -How will I know if my teenager needs medication?

 Teen Therapy OC therapists believe therapy is a collaborative process between your child, you, and the therapist.
-For instance, we are all one team trying to efficiently work through you adolescent’s anxiety.
+For instance, we are all one team trying to efficiently work through your adolescent’s anxiety.
 Sometimes it makes sense to have a psychiatrist on that team.
-When that is the case, the therapist will let you know it is time for a discussion about whether to include a psychiatrist (a precrscribing MD or DO) in the conversation.
+When that is the case, the therapist will let you know it is time for a discussion about whether to include a psychiatrist (a prescribing MD or DO) in the conversation.

 -What is my role in helping my teen with anxiety?

 You have a huge role in helping your teen cope with anxiety.
 There are steps you as a parent learn to take at home to support your teen’s new way of thinking about anxiety.
-Teen Therapy OC therapist’s collaborate with you in this learning journey.
+Teen Therapy OC therapists collaborate with you in this learning journey.

 Anxiety can feel emotionally crippling to your teen, but there is hope.
-Call 949-394-0607 to find out how one of our counselors can help.
+Call 949-394-0607.